Hills: Dunearn Hill (223.6m), Orrock Hill (205m), Baspard Hill (197m), Stoneyhall Hill (194m), Montquey Hill (164m)

 Stoneyhall Hill (194m) and Kilrie Community Woodland

-Can be approached from the Kilrie Community Woodland car park to the north.
+Stoneyhall Hill can be approached from Kilrie Community Woodland on the B9157 Quarry Road at the Akre tree nursery site.
 Use the paths/tracks in the woodland to reach the high ground of Glassmount Hill to the south.
 At NT 24180 88967 a wall can be crossed (or squeeze round the gate) to access the rough (and wet) ground to the south.
 An openable gate at NT 24174 88793 gives easy access to the grassy hillside.
 If crossing to Stoneyhall Hill at any other point watch out for an electric fence.

 Grangehill (118m)